huumai1998/TicTacToeAPI/README.md

 # TicTacToeAPI
-This is TicTacToeAPI (Backend Server) to manage games of Tic-Tac-Toe.
+This is Tic-Tac-Toe-API (Backend Server) to manage games of Tic-Tac-Toe.

 # Prerequisites